 Senate and House of Representatives.
-This bill as amended specifies that the President of the Senate and the Speaker of the House have the right to intervene on behalf of their respective bodies in court cases challenging the validity of an election law, policy, or the manner in which an election is conducted.
-Both bodies anticipate that any additional responsibilities created by this amended bill can be managed with existing staff and within existing appropriations.
+This joint resolution specifies that the President of the Senate and the Speaker of the House have the right to intervene on behalf of their respective bodies in court cases challenging the validity of an election law, policy, or the way an election is conducted.
+Both bodies anticipate that any additional responsibilities created by this amended joint resolution can be managed with existing staff and within existing appropriations.